calebheinzman/DeepFake/README.md

 # Setup:
-1. Run `pip install --requirement requirements.txt'
+1. Run `pip install --requirement requirements.txt`

 # Purpose
 The purpose of this project is to input videos and get corresponding feature vectors.
 We are using pytorch's pretrained models